TrellixVulnTeam/python3.4_SAJN/Doc/library/functions.rst

    *encoding* is the name of the encoding used to decode or encode the file.
    This should only be used in text mode.
-The default encoding is platform dependent (whatever :func:`locale.getpreferredencoding` returns), but any :term:`text encoding` supported by Python can be used.
+The default encoding is platform dependent (whatever :func:`locale.getpreferredencoding` returns), but any encoding supported by Python can be used.
 See the :mod:`codecs` module for the list of supported encodings.

    *errors* is an optional string that specifies how encoding and decoding errors are to be handled--this cannot be used in binary mode.
-   A variety of standard error handlers are available (listed under :ref:`error-handlers`), though any error handling name that has been registered with :func:`codecs.register_error` is also valid.
+   A variety of standard error handlers are available, though any error handling name that has been registered with :func:`codecs.register_error` is also valid.
 The standard names
-   include:
+   are:

    * ``'strict'`` to raise a :exc:`ValueError` exception if there is an encoding error.
 The default value of ``None`` has the same